Chapter Fifteen: Initiation

 “I know.
 I was stuck yesterday.
 I will just talk and leave before everyone wakes up.”
 He reassured her.
 Mohini watched him sit on the mat as she offered him water.
 “There is bad news.”
 She wasted no time.
 “We have the wrong target.”
 Sharat looked confused.
 “What do you mean?”

 “Do you know where Roopganj Bazaar is?”
 Mohini asked.
 Sharat nodded.
-It was in Narail where the historical Indigo revolution happened.
+It was in Narail where the historical Indigo Revolution happened.

 “I heard they have a secret warehouse there… somewhere in the premises of Victoria College…” He appeared to be thinking.